 These professionals may be involved in your care during diagnosis, treatment and recovery.

 You may find it helpful to create a notebook or other organizer to keep track of your breast cancer treatments and health care team.
 A three-ring binder often works well.
 This notebook should include:

-People who complete the full course of treatment have a higher chance of survival.
-And although completing your treatment plan may be hard, there are things you can do to make it easier.
-First, talk to your health care provider.
-If you’re suffering from side effects, tell your provider right away.
-He/she may be able to help.
-Having fewer side effects can give you the perseverance to complete your treatment plan.
-Sticking to your treatment plan can be especially hard for long-term treatments, such as hormone therapy.
+Sticking to your treatment plan can be very hard for long-term treatments, such as hormone therapy.
 Planning ahead can help you juggle your treatment and daily life.
 For example, if you have trouble remembering to take your pills, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download a mobile app) may help .